 - State, federal, and private rehabilitation agencies

 - Organizations serving persons with physical, psychiatric, mental, social or emotional disabilities

 As an IIT Rehabilitation and Mental Health Counseling graduate, you will be eligible to become a Certified Rehabilitation Counselor (CRC), a distinguished certificate recognized nationwide.
 You will also be eligible for counseling licensure as a Professional Counselor and a Clinical Professional Counselor within the state of Illinois.
 Illinois accepts the CRC examination as a qualifying professional counselor licensure exam (Please see your state licensing board for information on counseling licensure requirements in states other than Illinois).

-Applications are considered on a rolling basis.
+Applications are accepted for the fall term only, although they are considered on a rolling basis.
 However, applications and supporting documents must be received by March 15.
 Minimum requirements for admission include:

 - Minimum GPA 3.0

 - 3 Letters of recommendation (2 academic, 1 employer)